nimrossum/pcpp/week03/code-exercises/week03exercises/answers.md

 Person is thread safe because every method is using intrinsic locks with the synchronized keyword.
 In the constructor we are using a synchronized block with a shared static lock.
 This is to avoid multiple objects ending up with the same id.

+## 3
+A main method has been added to Person.java which creates instances of and uses the Person class